The Complete Guide to CBD Salves: Everything You Need to Know

 Say you apply a CBD salve to your knee.
-When you apply this salve topically, it’s absorbed into the skin and the fatty acids carrying the CBD (that come from the carrier oil) move through the skin cell membranes.
-This is when the CBD begins to target the surrounding area and surrounding tissues it was applied to.
+When you apply this salve topically, it’s absorbed into the skin.
+This is when the CBD begins to target the surrounding area it was applied to.

-Dr. Tamas Biro, director of immunology at the University of Debrecen in Hungary, says that because the endocannabinoid system is present in skin cells that the dermal layers in the skin are “indeed capable of producing endocannabinoids.”
+Dr. Tamas Biro, director of immunology at the University of Debrecen in Hungary, says that, because the endocannabinoid system is present in skin cells, the dermal layers in the skin are “indeed capable of producing endocannabinoids.”
 Biro also contends that “most, if not all, skin functions are controlled by a certain extent by the local skin endocannabinoid system.”

 How to Use CBD Salve

-CBD salve is used just like any other topical salve or ointment.
-Simply apply it to the area where you need some relief…and let it do its magic.
+A CBD salve is used just like any other topical salve or ointment.
+Simply apply it to the area that you want to target and let it do its magic.

 Think about it.
-You now know that when you apply a CBD salve topically, the CBD is carried across skin cell membranes and absorbed into surrounding skin cells and tissues.
+You now know that when you apply a CBD salve topically, the CBD is absorbed into surrounding skin cells and tissues.

-This is why CBD salves (as well as other healing salves) are applied directly to the skin where you’re feeling discomfort.
-Experiencing joint pain in your knee from that fall you took skiing?
-Try applying some CBD salve where it hurts.
-The salve will go to work by absorbing into the skin cells and tissues in this targeted area.
+This is why CBD salves (as well as other healing salves) are applied directly to the skin, for instance, to help muscles recover from a workout or just to support healthy joint and muscle function.
+The salve will go to work by absorbing into the skin cells in a targeted area.

 The Pros and Cons of CBD Salves

 Have you ever used a traditional salve (like Tiger Balm or Icy Hot) and noticed how you can feel the effects almost instantly?
-It’s the same thing with CBD salve.
-You don’t have to wait forever for the discomfort to dissipate.
-If you take a CBD oil for the same discomfort, you’re going to wait much longer to feel its effects.
+It’s the same thing with a CBD salve.
+You don’t have to wait forever to achieve results.
+If you take CBD by mouth, you’re going to wait much longer to feel its effects.

-While CBD salves have shown to provide relief to the countless people who have used them, not everyone reacts the same to CBD.
+While CBD salves have provided support to countless people who have used them, not everyone reacts the same to CBD.
 You might have to experiment with different salves before you find one that works for you.

 Something else to keep in mind — salves can be greasy.
-If this is something you want to avoid, your best bet would be to try a CBD lotion or cream to see if the consistency on your skin is more agreeable to your personal taste.
+If this is something you want to avoid, your best bet would be to try a CBD lotion or cream to see if the consistency is more agreeable to your personal taste.

-Personally, we’re wild about CBD salves.
-We’ve found them to work quickly and effectively for athletic recovery, seasonal eczema and various issues of inflammation.
+We put together this CBD salve guide because, personally, we’re wild about them.
+We’ve found them to work quickly and effectively for anything from athletic recovery to promoting vibrant and healthy skin.
 Have questions about how CBD salves could benefit you?
 We’re always here to help.